Cyrus Habib Wins Washington State Office of Lieutenant Governor

 Cyrus Habib is the child of immigrants from Iran

 Fellowship awarded to support work towards a JD in Law at Yale University

 A Truman Scholar, Cyrus worked for Senators Cantwell and Clinton during his college years.
 At Yale, he was an editor of the Yale Law Journal.
-He also co-authored an appellate brief under the supervision of the law school's dean, Harold Hongju Koh, testified before Congress on potential changes to U.S. currency, managed a judicial campaign in Washington State.
-He also served as a Teaching Fellow in Yale's Political Science department, and worked on the landmark Guantanamo Bay detention case, Hamdan v.
+He also co-authored an appellate brief under the supervision of the law school's dean, Harold Hongju Koh, testified before Congress on potential changes to U.S. currency and managed a judicial campaign in Washington State.
+He also served as a Teaching Fellow in Yale's political science department, and worked on the landmark Guantanamo Bay detention case, Hamdan v.
 Rumsfeld.